saltgen/Restaurant-Menu-App-CRUD/README.md

-# Restaurant Menu App - CRUD
+#  Project: Restaurant Menu App - CRUD

 * This is a Flask project that I have created with the help of Udacity course curriculum to learn and demonstrate CRUD functionality along with OAuth authentication and authorization